Rule Change: Open

 - modifying the DCA third party access framework to potentially enable DCAs to be better utilised.

-The AEMC has extended the time for making the draft determination and draft rule for the Connection to dedicated connection assets rule change until 20 August 2020.
+The AEMC has further extended the time for making the draft determination and draft rule for the Connection to dedicated connection assets rule until 26 November 2020.

-The extended timeframe will also allow the Commission to conduct additional stakeholder consultation.
-This will take the form of a stakeholder webinar to be held on 7 July 2020.
+The extended timeframe also allows the Commission to conduct additional stakeholder consultation.
+Due to the level of interest our earlier stakeholder webinar generated, we will hold a second stakeholder webinar on 6 October 2020.
 Stakeholders are invited to register their interest in attending the webinar here.

 |Consultation paper||Information sheet|